DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

 ## Configuration

-You can configure Datadog SDKs by setting the same [environment variables supported by OpenTelemetry][16].
+Datadog SDKs support configuration through [OpenTelemetry environment variables][16].

 ## Language support

 Datadog SDKs implement the OpenTelemetry API by overriding the default implementations in the OpenTelemetry SDK.
 However, note the following limitations:

-Operations specific to the OpenTelemetry SDK are not supported (for example, SpanProcessors or OTLP Trace Exporters).
+- Operations only supported by the OpenTelemetry SDK are not supported (for example, SpanProcessors or OTLP Trace Exporters).
-Datadog SDKs do not support OpenTelemetry Metrics and Logs APIs.
-To use OpenTelemetry Logs and Metrics APIs, use OTLP Ingest.
+- Datadog SDKs do not support OpenTelemetry Metrics and Logs APIs.
+To use OpenTelemetry Logs and Metrics APIs, use [OTLP Ingest][12].

 | Language | Minimum version          |
 |----------|--------------------------|